How do you feel about using technology to help manage health? Take our survey here.

 Devices to Treat Restless Legs Syndrome

-Devices for RLS generally use compression, massage, vibration, or nerve stimulation to relieve unpleasant sensations in the legs.
-Some of this equipment is not approved or tested by the US Food and Drug Administration (FDA).
-However, 2 devices – Restiffic foot wraps and the NTx100 Tonic Motor Activation (TOMAC) System – are currently approved by the FDA to treat RLS.1-5
+Devices for RLS generally use compression, massage, stimulation, or vibration to relieve unpleasant sensations in the legs.
+Most of this equipment is not approved or tested by the US Food and Drug Administration (FDA).
+Only 2 devices – the Restiffic foot wrap and Nidra by Noctrix – are currently approved by the FDA to treat RLS.1-3

-The appeal of devices is that they do not have side effects the way some RLS drugs do.
-Some people find these devices work, while others do not.
-Many devices have not been tested in a medical setting.
-And the studies that have been done have shown mixed results.1
+The appeal of devices is that they do not have side effects, the way some RLS drugs do.
+Some people find that these devices work, while others do not.
+Restiffic was studied and was found to be clinically effective.
+Nidra has been tested in a clinical setting and was also clinically effective.
+Both require a prescription from your clinician.1-3

-These devices may be a good option for people who cannot take medicine for RLS, such as those who are pregnant or who have end-stage kidney disease.
+These devices may be a good option for people who cannot take medicine for RLS, such as people who are pregnant or people with end-stage kidney disease.
 Some people find great relief while others find little.4

 Restiffic foot wraps